andrewk0506/singledate-vms/README.md

 3. Work on your code; commit often (so that if something comes up your team has something to work with)
 4. Once done, create a pull request (PR) via git request-pull and assign it to your team lead.
 5. Repeat :)

+Instructions for setting up MySQL locally (if not using Docker):

+NOTE: MacOS instructions below.
+If you have a Windows machine, add to this README once you've figured it out :)
+1. Install homebrew (google it!)
+2. `brew install mysql`
+3. `mysql.server start`
+4. Find the path to your mysql installation with `brew info mysql`.
+5. You can play around with the REPL with `path/to/mysql -u root`.
+6. In the REPL, create a local mysql database called `vms`:
+   - Run `path/to/mysql -u root` to open the REPL
+   - Run `CREATE DATABASE vms;` to create the `vms` database If the command was successful, running `SHOW DATABASES` should list `vms` as one of the databases.
+7. Sequel Pro is a nice (free) GUI client for interacting with your DB, to set it up to connect with your mysqlserver, you might have to open the REPL and run the following: `ALTER USER root@localhost IDENTIFIED WITH mysql_native_password BY '';`
+   - `local.cnf` is a configuration file that django uses to access your local database.
+If you want to use your own config feel free to modify your local version of the file with your own credentials.

+8. Success!
+Ping wuharvey@gmail.com with Q's.